 • Presenting words and pictures together

-• Controlling the pace of the information so that if the child has difficulty, the appropriate support can be given
+• Controlling the pace of the information so that if the child has difficulty, the appropriate support/scaffolding can be provided

 • Using animation